 - Owner Limitations: Your disabilities might prohibit you from the frequent walks your dog requires.
 Cleaning a puppy training pad could prove a more accessible option.

 - 9 to…Whenever: People work long hours.
-If a mid-day dog-walker isn’t in the cards, providing your dog with a puppy training pad might split the difference, especially if you have a younger dog lacking sufficient bladder control.
+So if a mid-day dog-walker isn’t in the cards, providing your dog with a puppy training pad might split the difference, especially if you have a younger dog lacking sufficient bladder control.

 - Health and Wellness: Dogs recovering from illness or surgery frequently have limitations.
-Seniors regress to puppy-like behaviors.
+In addition, seniors regress to puppy-like behaviors.
 Whether temporary or permanent, you’ll find a puppy training pad beneficial.

 Indoor Potty Options

 You aren’t limited to puppy training pads.
-After all, with only a couple of exceptions, you have to dispose of them in the trash (not environmentally-friendly).
-Yeah, not always appreciated.
+After all, with only a couple of exceptions, you have to dispose of them in the trash (not environmentally friendly).
+So yeah, not always appreciated.